XT0ff/NoiseTech/README.md

 # NoiTech

 ## THIS PROJECT IS FROZEN FOR AN UNKNOWN PERIOD OF TIME.
-## THIS PROJECT IS FROZEN FOR AN UNKNOWN PERIOD OF TIME.
-## THIS PROJECT IS FROZEN FOR AN UNKNOWN PERIOD OF TIME.

 A Mindustry mod that aims to make game harder.
 Thats it basically.